astro-derek/starchart/readme.md

 * gnomonic - for generating field of view type charts useful as finder charts.
 * polar - for generating a polar view.

+Note: This program works with python 2.7.
+You will need to install Pillow with `pip install Pillow`.

 see `generate_charts.bat` for sample script to generate low res 'index' charts and high res starmaps.